A Mandalay - Lashio train on the famous Gokteik viaduct in Shan state, Myanmar.

 Entrance to Rangoon advance booking office on Bogyoke Aung San Road, on the southern (city centre) side of the tracks.
 At first sight more like a farmyard than a booking office, but look for this sign!

 Inside Rangoon advance booking office on Bogyoke Aung San Road.
-The far left window is the one for tickets to Mandalay.
+The far left window is the one for tickets to Mandalay or Bagan.
 Booking opens 3 days before departure.
-Feedback would be appreciated!
+Feedback appreciated!

 Ayeyarwady (Irrawaddy) steamers

 Taking a river steamer along the Irrawaddy is perhaps the best way to transfer between Mandalay & Bagan.
 The Mandalay-Bagan express ferry is a wonderful way to travel, revealing Burmese life on and along the river.
-There are now 3 ferries: A twice-weekly slow ferry mainly for locals, the original daily Shwekeinnery express ferry for tourists, and a new twice-weekly express ferry Malikha also aimed at tourists.
+There are now 4 ferries: A twice-weekly slow ferry mainly for locals, the original daily Shwekeinnery express ferry for tourists, the competing MGRG express ferry also aimed at tourists, and an irregular express ferry Malikha.
 If you want the Orient Express 4-night luxury option, see the Road to Mandalay section below.

 Mandalay ► Bagan ► Pyay ► Yangon (Rangoon)